 Doing maintenance and repairs yourself will bring the cost down.
-Offloading work to professionals, if you can afford it, is fine, but it's good to know how to take care of your boat because you may not always have access to workers if sailing to far-flung islands.
+Offloading work to professionals if you can afford it is fine, but it's good to know how to take care of your boat.
+You may not always have access to workers if sailing to far-flung islands.

-- The boat’s hull (bottom) & topsides, electrical systems
+- The boat’s hull (bottom) & topsides

 - Electrical systems

 When doing repairs, use quality materials and products, research them thoroughly before a project instead of relying on brand names.

 Some years will cost more than others as gear wears out.

 Tasks like hauling-out (to get the bottom painted) is once every 2-3 years for an offshore boat, but can be every year otherwise.
 How often you haul out depends on your personal preference.